Infectious-Games/Infection/README.md

 # INFECTION

-A full-stack javascript social deduction game where a team of scientists have been infiltrated by bioterrorists and both teams are trying either cure the world or destroy it.
+A full-stack javascript social deduction game where a team of scientists have been infiltrated by bioterrorists and both teams are trying to either cure the world or destroy it.

 ### Demo for this app is coming soon.